PineAppleGrits/node-xz/README.md

 The API consists of only two stream transform classes: `Compressor` and `Decompressor`.

-- `new xz.Compressor(preset?: number, options?: TransformOptions)`
+- `new xz.Compressor(options?: XzTransformOptions)`
-- `new xz.Decompressor(options?: TransformOptions)`
+- `new xz.Decompressor(options?: XzTransformOptions)`

-The options object is passed to node's `Transform`.
-Compression takes a "preset" number, which is an abstraction of the compression difficulty level, from 1 to 9, where 1 puts in the least effort.
+The options object is passed to node's `Transform`, and has two additional optional fields:

+- `preset: number`: an abstraction of the compression difficulty level, from 1 to 9, where 1 puts in the least effort.
 The default is 6.
+- `bufferSize: number`: minimum buffer size to use for encoding/decoding blocks of data.
+The default is 1KB, but it will grow to match the block size of its input as it processes data.
+(You shouldn't normally need to care about this.)

 Both objects are stream transforms that consume and produce Buffers.
 Here's example code to compress the sample file included with this distribution: